👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 - Renewal tracking: build a dashboard of upcoming contract expirations and renewals.

-- Multi-language contracts: test with international agreements using multilingual models.
+- Multi-language contracts: test with international agreements using multilingual VLMs.

 - Database integration: pipe JSON output into a contract lifecycle management (CLM) system.